hlavacs/ViennaGameJobSystem/README.md

 Since any program starts with the main() function, from a C++ function, a coro can be scheduled by calling schedule().
 Coros should NOT call schedule() themselves!
 Instead they MUST use co_await and co_return for starting their own children and returning values.

-Coros can co_await a number of different types.
+Coros can coawait a number of different types.
 Single types include
 * C++ function packed into lambdas [=](){} or F() / FUNCTION()
 * Function{} class
 * Coro<T> for any type T

-Since the coro suspends and awaits the finishing of its children, this would allow only 1 child to await.
+Since the coro suspends and awaits the finishing of all of its children, this would allow only one child to await.
 Thus, coros can additionally await std::pmr::vectors, or even std::tuples containing K std::pmr::vectors of the above types.
 This allows to start and await any number of children of arbitrary types.
 The following code shows how to start multiple children from a coro.

     //A recursive coro
     Coro<int> recursive(std::allocator_arg_t, std::pmr::memory_resource* mr, int i, int N) {
         if (i < N) {
-            std::pmr::vector<Coro<int>> vec{ mr };
+            std::pmr::vector<Coro<int>> vec{ mr }; //a vector holding Coro<int> instances

+            vec.emplace_back( recursive(std::allocator_arg, mr, i + 1, N)); //insert 2 instances
             vec.emplace_back( recursive(std::allocator_arg, mr, i + 1, N));

-            vec.emplace_back( recursive(std::allocator_arg, mr, i + 1, N));
-			co_await vec;
+			co_await vec; //await all of them at once
         }
-        co_return 0;
-    }
+        co_return vec[0].get().value(); //use the result of one of them }

     //A coro returning a float